EU lawmakers OK $815 billion recovery program

-BRUSSELS (AP) — European lawmakers on Wednesday approved a 672.5 billion euro ($815 billion) recovery package of loans and grants to help member states recover faster from the coronavirus pandemic.
+BRUSSELS (AP) — European Union lawmakers on Wednesday approved a 672.5 billion euro ($815 billion) recovery package of loans and grants to help member nations recover more quickly from the coronavirus pandemic, but countries will not receive the money for several months.

-The regulation for the Recovery and Resilience Facility was adopted with 582 votes in favor, 40 against and 69 abstentions.
-The RRF is the central pillar of the the bloc’s 750 billion euro ($910 billion) recovery plan that was adopted by EU leaders last year.
+The European Parliament voted 582-40, with 69 abstentions, in favor of the regulation for the Recovery and Resilience Facility, the central pillar of the the bloc’s 750 billion euro ($910 billion) recovery plan.
+The leaders of the EU’s 27 nations adopted the RRF last year.

+To receive their share of the money, which is linked to respecting the rule of law, EU members must submit their plans for the funds by the end of April.
+Each plan has to have at least 37% of its budget dedicated to fighting climate change and at least 20% to improving digital transformation and other actions.

-“In the long-term, this money is going to bring about change and progress to meet our digital and climate goals,” said Eider Gardiazabal Rubial, a lawmaker closely involved in the negotiations.
+“In the long-term, this money is going to bring about change and progress to meet our digital and climate goals,” Eider Gardiazabal Rubial, a lawmaker closely involved in the negotiations, said.
 “We will ensure that the measures will alleviate poverty and unemployment, and will take into account the gender dimension of this crisis.
 Our health systems will also become more resilient.”

-To receive their share of the money, which is linked to respecting the rule of law, the EU’s 27 nations must submit their plans for the funds by the end of April.
+So far, 18 nations have submitted their draft plans to the European Commission, which is in charge of assessing them.

+Once evaluated by the EU’s executive arm, plans are to be approved on a case by case basis by the European Council, which represents the governments of the 27 individual member countries.

 The funding will be available for three years and EU countries can request up to 13% pre-financing for their recovery and resilience plans.

-Each plan has to dedicate at least 37% of its budget to fighting climate change and at least 20% to improving digital access and other actions.

-So far, 18 nations have already submitted their draft plans to the European Commission, which is in charge of assessing them.
+Subsequent disbursements will depend on whether targets set out in the plans are achieved.

 Follow all AP stories on the coronavirus pandemic at https://apnews.com/hub/coronavirus-pandemic.